Alimony and Standard of Living Factor

 One of the most disputed and controversial aspects of a dissolution of marriage (divorce), is the type and amount of alimony (spousal support) to be awarded to whichever party deserves the support.
 This is especially true in what is called “high end” or “high earner” marriages.
 Sometimes millions of dollars are at stake and, while a couple can, and often do, create their own settlement during a mediation prior to a court hearing (in the state of Florida a pre-court mediation is required), in high earner cases it is almost always the judge who will decide the final outcome of an alimony award.
 Thus, it is most important to know the factors that go into a case in regards to alimony so a party can reap the greatest benefit.

 One of these factors which the law provides for the court to consider when determining alimony is called the Factor of Standard of Living.
-Attorney Grant Gisondo, a Family Law attorney practicing in Palm Beach Gardens and serving Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough counties and Washington, DC, has represented many clients seeking alimony during his years of practice and has this to say: ‘this is NOT meant to have alimony be the same standard of living after the marriage as before the divorce. it’s just a factor (not a super factor) the court can consider. ie if you drive a BMW while married it doesn’t mean you will drive a BMW after the marriage” So, what then, does the Standard of Living factor really mean when it comes to determining alimony?
+Attorney Grant Gisondo, a Family Law attorney practicing in Palm Beach Gardens and serving Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, and Hillsborough counties, in Washington DC, and New York has represented many clients seeking alimony during his years of practice and has this to say: ‘this is NOT meant to have alimony be the same standard of living after the marriage as before the divorce. it’s just a factor (not a super factor) the court can consider. ie if you drive a BMW while married it doesn’t mean you will drive a BMW after the marriage” So, what then, does the Standard of Living factor really mean when it comes to determining alimony?

 Essentially, the Standard of Living factor takes into consideration the lifestyle and benefits the couple, be they married or in partnership, are used to.
 In other words, the standard of living the couple is used to over an extended period of time.
 (While there are situations where a couple suddenly comes into wealth, this is not the general circumstance.)
 A standard of living can include type of home and style of neighborhood the home is in; the year, make and models of cars, boats, motorcycles, or planes, regularly used for transportation or pleasure; annual expenditures for clothes, jewelry, electronic “gadgets” including i-phones and computers; vacation trips and frequency of “eating out”; cost of participation in their “social circle” including clubs, association fees, and entertaining their peers; and cost of upkeep of properties and lifestyle such as maids, cooks, gardeners, chauffeurs, personal secretaries, and other maintenance personal.